MicroEJ/docs/StandaloneAppDevGuide/sectionPlatform.rst

       MicroEJ Platform Selection

--  The MicroEJ Platform should now appear in the ``Platforms`` view, with a green valid mark.
+-  The MicroEJ Platform should now appear in the :guilabel:`Platforms` view, with a green valid mark.

    .. figure:: png/platformList.png